Retrofit docmeta into an existing docs repo

 schemas: - ./schemas/permissive.jsonRun a full pass to confirm the repo is green as it stands:

-Section titled “Step 2 — Wire the CI gate”With a green baseline committed, add the gate now — not after the standard is perfect. docmeta exits 0 when everything passes and 1 when a file fails, so any CI system can use a bare docmeta validate as a pass/fail step.
+Section titled “Step 2: Wire the CI gate”With a green baseline committed, add the gate now, before the standard is perfect. docmeta exits 0 when everything passes and 1 when a file fails, so any CI system can use a bare docmeta validate as a pass/fail step.
 Wiring it early means the gate starts catching regressions immediately, even while the schema is still permissive.

 npx -y docmeta validate --format githubThe --format github flag turns failures into inline annotations on the pull-request diff.
-The full recipe — workflow file, the exit-code contract, and annotation behavior — lives in the CI track; copy the ready-made recipe rather than assembling your own.
+The full recipe (workflow file, the exit-code contract, and annotation behavior) lives in the CI track; copy it instead of assembling your own.

 -